AdanJaradat/dart-intro2024/classes/class1.md

 - Install the markdown preview extension and learn the basics of the markdown language.

--Introduction to the Dart language and print statement.
+- Introduction to the Dart language and print statement.

 [Back](../README.md)